 Global data center colocation giant Equinix has announced another new data center for 2019.

-Dubbed ‘ME2’, Equinix has announced an initial investment of US$84 million (approximately AU$117 million), with the first phase of the International Business Exchange (IBX) data centre set to open in Q3 2019 with an initial capacity of 1,000 cabinets.
+Dubbed ‘ME2', Equinix has announced an initial investment of US$84 million (approximately AU$117 million), with the first phase of the International Business Exchange (IBX) data center set to open in Q3 2019 with an initial capacity of 1,000 cabinets.

-The new data centre will be located in Port Melbourne, around six kilometres from the city’s central business district.
+The new data center will be located in Port Melbourne, around six kilometres from the city's central business district.
 This puts it adjacent to ME1 with direct physical access between the buildings via a secure link bridge.